Monday 6th April 2015

 Saturday 4th April 2015

-It took a long time for me to climb the delightfully named fell of Great Cockup with many false tops prolonging the effort until eventually I reached the tiny pile of stones that mark the summit of the fell.
-After a lunch that was spent relaxing by the summit in the lovely sunshine, I headed across to Trusmadoor, a fascinating notch in the ridge with a reassuring profusion of rock on both sides of the pass.
-Since I was following the top of the ridge I made my way up the other side of Trusmadoor, after coming down from Great Cockup, and climbed up to the top of Meal Fell.
-I had visited these two fells previously in 2008 when I climbed both of them from Trusmadoor in cloudy weather, and on that occasion I had continued along the ridge towards Great Sca Fell.
+It took a long time for me to climb the delightfully named fell of Great Cockup where many false tops prolonged my effort until eventually I reached the tiny pile of stones that marks the summit of the fell.
+After a lunch that was spent relaxing by the summit in the lovely sunshine, I headed across to Trusmadoor, a fascinating notch in the ridge that has a reassuring profusion of rock on both sides of the pass.
+Since I was following the ridge, after coming down from Great Cockup, I made my way up from Trusmadoor to the top of Meal Fell.
+I had previously visited these two fells in 2008 when I climbed both of them from Trusmadoor in cloudy weather, and on that occasion I had continued along the ridge towards Great Sca Fell.
 Now though, I thought I’d take an alternative route as I came off the ridge, and off the watershed, north into the valley of the young River Ellen.

-It took a long time for me to climb the delightfully named fell of Great Cockup with many false tops prolonging the effort until eventually I reached the tiny pile of stones that mark the summit of the fell.
-After a lunch that was spent relaxing by the summit in the lovely sunshine, I headed across to Trusmadoor, a fascinating notch in the ridge with a reassuring profusion of rock on both sides of the pass.
-Since I was following the top of the ridge I made my way up the other side of Trusmadoor, after coming down from Great Cockup, and climbed up to the top of Meal Fell.
-I had visited these two fells previously in 2008 when I climbed both of them from Trusmadoor in cloudy weather, and on that occasion I had continued along the ridge towards Great Sca Fell.
+It took a long time for me to climb the delightfully named fell of Great Cockup where many false tops prolonged my effort until eventually I reached the tiny pile of stones that marks the summit of the fell.
+After a lunch that was spent relaxing by the summit in the lovely sunshine, I headed across to Trusmadoor, a fascinating notch in the ridge that has a reassuring profusion of rock on both sides of the pass.
+Since I was following the ridge, after coming down from Great Cockup, I made my way up from Trusmadoor to the top of Meal Fell.
+I had previously visited these two fells in 2008 when I climbed both of them from Trusmadoor in cloudy weather, and on that occasion I had continued along the ridge towards Great Sca Fell.
 Now though, I thought I’d take an alternative route as I came off the ridge, and off the watershed, north into the valley of the young River Ellen.

 Thursday, 2 April 2015